Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Invariancy sets and and illustrative examples

-The concept of the optimal partition was introduced for parametric LP in \cite{AD92,JR03}, in which the given optimal basic partition is invariant.
-Later this concept was used in \cite{GY93,Wri08} for quadratic programming problems, in \cite{Ber97} for linear complementarity problems and in \cite{GS99,MT20} for SDPs.
-In this context we use the set-valued mappings described in the previous section to define the optimal partition of conic representable sets.
-The mappings may have practical significance in investigating the behaviour of the optimal partition under perturbation.
+The concept of optimal partition was introduced for parametric LP in \cite{AD92,JR03}, in which the given optimal basic partition is invariant.
+Later, this concept was discussed in \cite{GY93,Wri08} for quadratic programming problems, \cite{Ber97} for linear complementarity problems and \cite{GS99,MT20} for SDPs.
+In this section we use the set-valued mappings described in the previous section to define the optimal partition of conic representable sets.